calebedwards21/SprinklerController/README.md

 ```

 ## Equation
-[Penman-Monteith](http://www.fao.org/3/X0490E/x0490e06.htm) - This equation will tell you how much water has evaporated from your yard during the day.
+[Penman-Monteith](http://www.fao.org/3/X0490E/x0490e06.htm) - This equation will tell you how much water has evaporated from your yard during the day and can be used for algorithm creation.

 Sensors Needed: